Understanding rPSF: A Clear Guide to the Material, Process and Uses

 What does staple fibre mean?

-Staple fibre is fibre that’s cut into set lengths instead of being one continuous strand.
-That format makes it easier to spin, blend or use in filling applications.
+Staple fibre means fibre that is cut into fixed lengths instead of remaining as one continuous strand.
+This makes Recycled Polyester Staple Fiber easier to spin, blend, and use in filling applications.

 What raw materials are used to make rPSF?

-rPSF is usually made from recycled PET sourced from post-consumer or post-industrial waste streams such as plastic bottles, packaging waste and production scrap.
+Recycled Polyester Staple Fiber is usually made from recycled PET sourced from post-consumer or post-industrial waste streams such as plastic bottles, packaging waste, and factory scrap.

 Why is rPSF considered useful in manufacturing?

-It offers versatility, supports better resource use and can be adapted across a wide range of product categories without making the material unfamiliar to existing polyester-based systems.
+Recycled Polyester Staple Fiber offers versatility, supports better resource efficiency, and can be adapted across multiple product categories while remaining compatible with existing polyester-based systems.

 How should buyers choose rPSF suppliers?